LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 string "(360) 555-1212" then the pattern matches the entire string and generates the groups "360", "555", and "1212".

-Parentheses can also be used to create a sub-expression which does not generate a replacement group using ``(?:)``.
-This form can be used to create sub-expressions which function much like very complex wildcards.
-For example, the expression :regexp:`(?:blue)+` will match one or more repetitions of the sub-expression "blue".
+Parentheses can also be used to create a subexpression that does not generate a replacement group using ``(?:)``.
+This form can be used to create subexpressions that function much like very complex wildcards.
+For example, the expression :regexp:`(?:blue)+` will match one or more repetitions of the subexpression "blue".
 It will match the strings "blue", "blueblue" or "blueblueblueblue".

 The ``|`` symbol can be used to specify alternation.
-It is most useful when used with sub-expressions.
+It is most useful when used with subexpressions.
 The expression :regexp:`(?:blue)|(?:red)` will match either the word "blue" or the word "red".

 ``( )``
    Grouping for output.
 Defines a numbered group for output.
 Up to nine groups